 - Cost: Free – $299 per year, depending on package (Most bloggers can use free or $39 personal package)

-I hope these Ten Tools Every Successful Blogger Should Use are helpful to you, but I could not end without mentioning Yoast SEO Premium.
+I could not end this without mentioning Yoast SEO Premium.
 I’ve been using the Yoast SEO free plugin for five years and have loved it, but took the plunge earlier this year and invested in the Yoast Premium.
 OMG, it is life changing for improving SEO!
 Remember those broken links I mentioned above, the ones that form 404’s?
 Yoast Premium prevents 404’s from occurring when you change the title or URL of a blog post by automatically 301ing it.
 It also helps fix old 404’s that can be re-directed to new content.
 Yoast premium helps with finding better keywords, setting up your blog post for SEO, and can suggest other internal blog posts to use for internal linking (which is very important for both Google and Moz ranking).

 - Frequency: I use every single day